 Dr. Peng is a wonderful doctor who is communicative, professional, and extremely reassuring.
 If you need a hand injury specialist I cannot recommend her enough.
 I always feel well informed and listened to.
 She clearly cares for and respects her patients.View On Healthgrades

-If you choose to undergo reconstruction with breast implants (similar to breast augmentation surgery) at our Plymouth office, Dr. Peng will place a tissue expander and Alloderm® donor tissue between your pectoralis muscle and chest wall at the same time as your mastectomy.
-Although the process of breast reconstruction with implants varies from person to person, you can generally expect several steps:
+If you choose to undergo reconstruction with implants (similar to breast augmentation surgery) at our Plymouth office, Dr. Peng will place a tissue expander and Alloderm® donor tissue between your pectoralis muscle and chest wall at the same time as your mastectomy.
+Although the process of breast reconstruction surgery with implants varies from person to person, you can generally expect several steps:

 Breast Reconstruction with a DIEP Flap

 The second type of breast reconstruction we offer at our Plymouth office is deep inferior epigastric perforator (DIEP) flap surgery.
 The deep inferior epigastric artery (DIEA) runs through the abdomen, branching out into small perforators that penetrate through the muscles and fat into the overlying skin.
 When abdominal tissue is removed, the accompanying main artery and its DIEPs are also removed with it.
 These DIEPs can then be connected to the internal mammary artery, allowing for blood flow to the new breast mound.
 Because there is blood flow to the area, the belly tissue has a better chance of survival in the chest wall.